 As you know, quality should be paramount in all the content you create, and an e-book is no different.
 There are some important rules to follow for creating an effective e-book.

 In this guide, we will look at how to make an e-book and some quick tips on how to make yours stand out.

 An e-book wouldn’t exist without content.

 There are two ways to create the content for your e-book.
-You can either repurpose published articles or write something completely new.
+You can either repurpose published articles or essays or write something completely new.
 Whichever you choose, make sure it resonates with your clients and potential customers.
 The main idea behind offering an e-book is to give value and solve a problem.
 The subscribers you gain are also great of course.

 Knowing your audience will make the content creation process much easier.
 Direct the text to your ideal client.
 Use the language your clients use so they can grasp the information quickly.
 Be concise, avoid fluff and stay away from too much technical jargon.
 If you can imagine them nodding their heads as they read, then you are going in the right direction.